Terraminator/Device_Scanner/README.md

 # Device_Scanner
-Scann for Devices in you Wlan network
+Scan for Devices in you Wlan network

+### Disclaimer
+This software is only intended for learning purposes and I do not take any responsibility for misuse